 Did you take a home pregnancy test?
 An over-the-counter pregnancy test is usually the next step for women who suspect they’re pregnant.
 Although at-home tests are more accurate now, there is a possibility the test was done incorrectly or you are testing too soon.
 It never hurts to take another test to confirm your results.
-At The Pregnancy Resource Center, a member of our medical services staff can run a lab-quality pregnancy test at no cost to you.
+At PRC Grand Rapids, a member of our medical services staff can run a lab-quality pregnancy test at no cost to you.

 Once you’ve received a positive pregnancy test, it’s time to verify the results with an ultrasound.
 An ultrasound is a live imaging procedure that uses high-frequency soundwaves to create a visual image inside your uterus.

 If you’re wondering why you need an ultrasound when you’ve already gotten a positive pregnancy test, here’s why: Over 20% of all known pregnancies end in a miscarriage.
 It’s possible to miscarry even before you know you’re pregnant.
 If you’ve miscarried, you can still get a positive result on a pregnancy test for days or even weeks afterward.

 An ultrasound tells you if you’ve miscarried, the dates of your pregnancy, and if the pregnancy is in the uterus.
 This information is the very least you need to know to move forward.
 PRC Grand Rapids offers free ultrasounds to women who’ve received a positive pregnancy test result through the center (some restrictions apply).

 Okay, it’s confirmed – you are pregnant.
 Now what?
 You have a few options to consider.
 Choose between abortion, making an adoption plan, or parenting your child.
 PRC Grand Rapids can give you information on each one of these options.